Quayson97/power-system-stability-prediction/README.md

 The primary objective of this project is to develop and evaluate machine learning models for predicting the stability of a smart grid system.
 This is achieved by:

-- **Establishing Baseline Models**: Training and evaluating common classification algorithms such as Logistic Regression, Support Vector Machines, Random Forest, K-Nearest Neighbours, and Decision Trees to set performance benchmarks.
+- **Establishing Baseline Models**: Training and evaluating common classification algorithms such as Logistic Regression, Support Vector Machines, Random Forests, K-Nearest Neighbours, and Decision Trees to set performance benchmarks.
 - **ANN as Feature Extractor**: Utilizing an Artificial Neural Network for prediction, learning, and extracting informative features from hidden layers of the ANN.
 - **Hybrid Ensemble Modeling**: Creating models that use features extracted by the ANN to improve accuracy and make better predictions than baseline models.
 - **Modular Codebase**: Organizing the modeling pipeline into distinct, reusable Python scripts.